kragniz/cookiecutter-pypackage-minimal/README.md

 * **setup.py should not import anything from the package** When installing from source, the user may not have the packages dependencies installed, and importing the package is likely to raise an `ImportError`.
-* **setup.py should be the canonical source of package dependencies** There is no reason to duplicate dependency specifiers (e.g. also using `requirements.txt`) See the testing section below for testing dependencies.
+* **setup.py should be the canonical source of package dependencies** There is no reason to duplicate dependency specifiers (i.e. also using a `requirements.txt` file).
+See the testing section below for testing dependencies.

 ### Testing